 Prerequisite: PE 5.1.
-Course Advisory: SCC minimum English standard.
+Course Advisory: SCC minimum English and math standards.
 Comprehensive fitness program with a focus on aerobic conditioning via choreographed dance exercise patterns set to music.
 The physiological effects of exercise on the heart and vascular system are included.
 Fitness standards are higher than those in the beginning course.
 Fitness exams and written exams serve to evaluate student achievement.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 5.0, 5.1, 5.2, & 5.3 may not exceed 4.
-Three or four and one-half hours activity.
+Two or three hours activity.

-Step Aerobics
+Step Aerobics Course Advisory: SCC minimum English and math standards.
 Aerobic exercise program utilizing four inch, six inch, and eight inch step platforms.
 Class format includes warm-up, pre-aerobics, peak aerobics, aerobic cool down as determined by musical beats per minute (BPM).
-Hand weights may be utilized for upper body strength and conditioning.
-A flexibility cool-down will conclude the exercise session.
+Body toning, strength building and flexibility components of the workout will be included to provide the students with a well-rounded fitness program.
+Fitness exams, written exams, written assignments, and/or participation serve to measure student achievement.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 5.0, 5.1, 5.2, & 5.3 may not exceed 4.
 Two or three hours activity.